-Develop a routine in your residence hall room by sorting office paper (mixed paper), newspaper, bottles-plastic-cans, and trash.
+Develop a routine in your room by sorting office paper (mixed paper), newspaper, bottles-plastic-cans, and trash.
 We recommend at least two containers, one black (lined with clear plastic) and one blue (no liner).
 The black container is for trash and the blue container is for office paper (mixed paper).
 Newspaper and bottles/plastic cans may be placed into corridor containers as needed.
 Smaller "saddle baskets" can be used for those interested in sorting newspaper and bottles/plastic cans in their office or residential room.

 Place used corrugated cardboard next to any recycling station (break down boxes until they are flat).
 The cardboard will be taken to a large exterior container by housekeeping.

 Additionally, there are clothes recycling centers located at the outside of each residence hall where students can give away clothes they no longer need or want.